 PERMANENT MAKE-UP AKA: PMU, Micro-Blading, Feather-Stroke Brows, Eyebrow Embroidery, Micro Pigmentation, Dermal Tattooing, Cosmetic Tattooing...regardless of what it's called, you need to understand that it is ALL a "TATTOO".
 Permanent Makeup is an “art”, it is not a science.
 It is a semi-invasive procedure that should only be performed by a knowledgeable, experienced and licensed practitioner, where universal precautions are practiced and enforced.
 There are various external factors that may affect the dermal-pigment-implants (see below).
 If the client is receiving a “color correction” on a procedure that was originally performed by another technician, the probability of the pigment changing back to the original color increases.
 Therefore, clients with previous PMU may be referred to my consulting doctor for laser removal, prior to moving forward with my PMU service.
 I only have control over my own practice and protocol, and have no control over the pigments and tools that the original practitioner used during the original procedure.

-I am a licensed Tattoo Artist, a licensed Aesthetician and a licensed Electrologist.
-As a multi-licensed professional, with countless additional hours of training under my belt, I understand the biology of the skin, as well as the process and complex technique of implanting pigment into the dermis.
+I am a licensed tattooist, a licensed Aesthetician and a former Electrologist in the state of Florida.
+As a multi-licensed professional, with countless hours of practice, I understand the biology of the skin, as well as the process and complex technique of implanting pigment into the dermis.
 I pride myself by using the finest quality, American-made professional pigments on the market (see below).
-My machine, the Nouveau Contour Intelligent, is one of the most elite digital, cosmetic tattoo machines in the world, which precisely and safely implants pigment into the Reticular Dermis.
-Note that Permanent Make-up, whether it is implanted using a machine or a hand-tool (Micro-Blade), is indeed a Tattoo implanted in the dermal layers of the skin.
-I exercise universal precautions with regard to blood borne pathogens, therefore, I always execute very high sanitation and sterilization standards in my practice.
+My machine, the Nouveau Contour Intelligent, is one of the most elite digital, cosmetic tattoo machines in the world, which precisely and safely implants pigment into dermal tissue.
+Note that permanent make-up, whether implanted using a machine or a hand-tool (Micro-Blade), is a tattoo.
+I exercise universal precautions with regard to blood borne pathogens, and exercise high sanitation and sterilization standards in my practice.
 My facility is fully licensed under the State of Florida Department of Health, where I have met and exceeded all standards of excellence and exceed OSHA standards.
 I have gotten to know the representatives of my local Health Department and have volunteered my time to educate their staff on what exactly Permanent Makeup is, as well as all of the various methods of execution.
-I do this in an effort to maintain high standards within my beloved industry, where so many non-licensed individuals have begun to practice, compromising the elite integrity of the Permanent Makeup Community.
+I do this in an effort to maintain high standards within my beloved industry, where so many non-licensed individuals have begun to practice, compromising the elite integrity of the permanent makeup community.

 WHAT HAPPENS AFTER I PERFORM THE PMU PROCEDURE?